vanto/beanquery-mcp/README.md

 - Use self-hosted LLMs when possible.
 - Review the data being sent via MCP to ensure compliance with your privacy and security requirements.

+> [!CAUTION]
-🛑 You are responsible for the protection of your financial data.
+> You are responsible for the protection of your financial data.
 Do not share ledgers you would not be comfortable exposing.

 ## Setup